havishya10/React-Projects/Tenzies_Game/README.md

 1. **Rolling Dice**: Clicking the "Roll" button will roll all dice that are not held.
 If all dice show the same number, the game is won and confetti will be displayed.
 2. **Holding Dice**: Click on any die to toggle its held state.
 Held dice will not be re-rolled on subsequent rolls.
 3. **Winning the Game**: The game checks if all dice have the same value and displays a "You Won" message along with confetti animation.

-## File Structure

-The project has the following structure:

-        React-Projects/
-    └── Tenzies_Game/
-    ├── src/
-    │ ├── components/
-    │ │ ├── App.jsx # Main application component managing game state and rendering interface.
-    │ │ ├── Die.jsx # Represents a single die with its value and hold state.
-    │ │ └── Confetti.jsx # Displays confetti animation when the game is won.
-    │ ├── App.css # Contains the styles for the main application.
-    │ ├── index.css # Contains global styles for the application.
-    │ ├── main.jsx # Entry point for the React application.
-    │ ├── index.html # HTML template for the application.
-    │ ├── package-lock.json # Lockfile for npm dependencies.
-    │ ├── package.json # Project metadata and dependencies.
-    │ └── vite.config.js # Configuration file for Vite, the build tool.
-    └── README.md # This file.

 ## Key Components